 The landscape of search continues to evolve and change as advancements in technology continue to push forward.
 Google has recently announced some big innovations that will enhance the way we search.
 This autumn, Google will start rolling out updates that have a heavy emphasis on visual content and personalisation.
 These new features will make searching even more accessible than ever before.
+But how does this affect the SEO world?

 Here I will be taking you through some big changes coming that will make extensive searches easier, visual content more meaningful and an overall experience on google that feels more personal and relevant to you.
+The March Google algorithm update is also worth checking out for those interested in how the update may affect your website.

 Vision AI is the laetst image recognition software from Google.
 It’s able to identify images within an image, as well as more abstract ideas (like ‘metropolitan areas’ etc.)